Scripter17/url-cleaner/bundled_cleaner.md

   - Default: `fxbsky.app`.
 - `fandom_mode`: Decides what to replace Fandom/Breezewiki URLs with.
   - Required: false.
-  - Unset: Keep fandom URLs as-is and change Breezewiki URLs to the `breezewiki_host` var.
+  - Unset: Do nothing.
   - `canon`: Set to fandom.
   - `breezewiki`: Set to the `breezewiki_host` var.
 - `breezewiki_host`: The Breezewiki host to use.
   - Required: true.
   - Default: `breezewiki.com`.
-- `furaffinity_mode`: Decides what host to replace furaffinity hosts with.
+- `furaffinity_mode`: Decides what host to replace Furaffinity/Furaffinity embed hosts with.
   - Required: false.
-  - Unset: Keep as-is.
+  - Unset: Do nothing
   - `canon`: Set to `www.furaffinity.net`.
   - `sfw`: Set to `sfw.furaffinity.net`.
+  - `embed`: Set to the `furaffinity_embed_host` var.
+- `furaffinity_embed_host`: The Furaffinity embed host to use.
+  - Required: true.
+  - Default: `xfuraffinity.net`.
+- `instagram_mode`: Decides what host to replace instagram/instagram embed hosts with.
+  - Required: false.
+  - Unset: Do nothing
+  - `canon`: Set to `instagram.com`.
-  - `nsfw`: Set to `www.furaffinity.net`.
+  - `embed`: Set to the `instagram_embed_host` var.
+- `instagram_embed_host`: The instagram embed host to use.
+  - Required: false.
 - `pixiv_mode`: Decides what host to replace pixiv/pixiv embed hosts with.
   - Required: false.
   - Unset: Set pixiv and pixiv embed hosts to `www.pixiv.net`.